 - Reducing waste.

-Sustainable buildings in the UK
+Sustainable Buildings in the UK

 The main sustainable building design initiative in the UK is the BREEAM assessment method, delivered by the BRE group.
-BREEAM evaluates assets throughout a building’s lifecycle and also provides third-party certification of its environmental, social and economic sustainability performance.
+BREEAM evaluates assets throughout a building’s lifecycle and provides third-party certification of its environmental, social, and economic sustainability performance.
 BREEAM certification is available for all buildings and incorporates key sustainability issues in nine categories: